Amazon's one-day shipping is this holiday's big trend. Is that a good thing?

 "It gets into people's minds that this is the way commerce should be, but it's not sustainable for most businesses," he said.

-Brandless, which makes lines of environmentally friendly luggage, cookware and toiletries, plans to bring its items closer to consumers by putting them in up to 10,000 stores by the end of next year -- no word on which stores the company will partner with yet.
+Brandless, which makes lines of environmentally friendly luggage, cookware and toiletries, plans to bring its items closer to consumers by putting them in up to 10,000 stores by the end of next year -- no word yet on which stores the company will partner with.

 In the meantime, Brandless CEO John Rittenhouse, who once ran Walmart.com, says he wants to speak up about slower shipping as a positive for the planet, which he thinks will resonate with his environmentally conscious customers.